 When we use the tools, we have help remembering what our main goal or intention is. (many ritual tools fall here, but also things like jewelry, amulets, talismans, and much more.)

-Some tools help us center or direct our energy.
+Some tools help us direct our energy.

 This is because the tool encourages that direction.
 Energy flows through a wand differently than through a blade, though they’re similar in some ways too.

 When we work in a group, tools also help keep the whole group centered.
 They speak to our senses in multiple ways – not just hearing someone speak, but seeing the tool and the color of altar cloths, smelling incense or seasonal plants, tasting the food and drink we share in circle, hearing the voices of those in ritual or chants, and the feel of ritual robes, a friend’s hand, or a particular tool in its use.

 The more senses we can include, the richer our ritual experience often is.